JuliaDataScience/JuliaDataScience/contents/data_vis_makie_cairo.md

 sco(s)
 ```

-The previous plot is the default output, which we probably need to tweak by using axis names and labels.
+Note that the previous plot is the default output, which we probably need to tweak by using axis names and labels.

 Also note that every plotting function like `scatterlines` creates and returns a new `Figure`, `Axis` and `plot` object in a collection called `FigureAxisPlot`.
 These are known as the `non-mutating` methods.